Claire Laurier Decoteau, PhD

-Decoteau has also engaged in projects focusing on: the US federal vaccine court proceedings on autism where the controversial link between childhood vaccinations and autism development was examined; sex work and transactional sex in South Africa, where gift and commodity exchange become symbolic distinctions in an increasingly neoliberal economy; the epistemic debates that were instigated by the release of the DSM-5; and a series of theoretical and methodological pieces on Bourdieusian action theory and critical realism.
+Decoteau has also engaged in research on: 1) debates about the etiology of autism waged between dominant and heterodox autism experts in the Interagency Autism Coordinating Committee; 2) debates over the controversial link between childhood vaccinations and autism development within the US federal vaccine court proceedings on autism; 3) sex work and transactional sex in South Africa, where gift and commodity exchange become symbolic distinctions in an increasingly neoliberal economy; 4) the epistemic debates that were instigated by the release of the DSM-5; and 5) a series of theoretical and methodological pieces on multicausal explanation, Bourdieusian action theory, and critical realism.

 Decoteau teaches undergraduate and graduate sociological theory as well as courses in the sociology of health and medicine.

 Decoteau, Claire Laurier and Paige L. Sweet.
 2023.
 “Vaccine Hesitancy and the Accumulation of Distrust.”
 Social Problems. https://doi.org/10.1093/socpro/spad006

 Decoteau, Claire Laurier and Cal Lee Garrett.
 2022.
 “Disease Surveillance Infrastructure and the Economisation of Public Health.”
 Sociology of Health & Illness 44: 1251-1269.